Chakra System.

 The traditional seven-chakra map drawn from tantric and yogic sources, used as a framework for body, mind, and energy work.

-The seven, from base to crown, are muladhara (root), svadhisthana (sacral), manipura (solar plexus), anahata (heart), vishuddha (throat), ajna (third eye), and sahasrara (crown).
-Each has a traditional colour, element, seed sound, and family of associations.
+The seven, from base to crown, are muladhara (root, perineum, red, earth, lam), svadhisthana (sacral, lower belly, orange, water, vam), manipura (solar plexus, navel, yellow, fire, ram), anahata (heart, chest centre, green, air, yam), vishuddha (throat, blue, ether or space, ham), ajna (third eye, between the brows, indigo, om or ksham), and sahasrara (crown, top of the head, violet or white, beyond element).
 Together they sketch a path from physical foundation at the base to wide awareness at the crown.